 Show detailed (rather than simple) inline changes within paired lines

-When checked, Merge performs a detailed comparison of the text within pairs of changed lines, highlighting every inserted, removed, or changed character.
-Characters are highlighted using the colours specified in the Fonts and Colours options page.
+When checked, Merge performs a detailed comparison of the text within pairs of changed lines, highlighting every inserted, removed, or changed character or word (depending upon the setting of the Compare and highlight lines based on words (rather than characters) option).
+Characters and words are highlighted using the colours specified in the Fonts and Colours options page.
 Depending on the content of files being compared, enabling this option can make file comparisons slower.

 When unchecked, Merge performs simple inline-comparisons on pairs of changed lines.
 Text from the first changed character within a line to the last changed character is highlighted using the changed style.
 This option reduces visual clutter in comparisons where many visually dissimilar lines have been paired.
 It can thus be particularly helpful in some situations where line-pairing rules are enabled.
 Using this option can also provide better performance at the expense of producing less-detailed inline highlighting.

 This checkbox corresponds to the Show simplified inline changes and Show detailed inline changes radio buttons on the Display options page in older versions of Merge.